Around 15,000 Kanal State Land Retrieved From Encroachers, Land Grabbers - UrduPoint

 To a query, he said the local administration in collaboration with other stakeholders conducted anti-encroachment on regular basis and committed to free all the possessed state land from encroachers.

-Hamza said some 3,000 Kanal state land still in illegal possession in the Federal capital which were in litigation at the moment.
+Hamza said some 3,000 Kanal state land is still in illegal possession in the Federal capital which was currently under litigation.

-Highlighting its future plan with regard to the anti-encroachment drive, he said the administration would soon launch massive campaign to recover land from encroachers in multiple sectors of Islamabad including C-14, F-13, D-13 and others.
+Highlighting its future plan with regard to the anti-encroachment drive, he said the administration would soon launch massive campaign to recover land from encroachers in multiple sectors of Islamabad including C-14, F-13, D-13 etc.